nickserv/danamccurdy.com/drum_circles.md

 - corporate events
 - the general public

+It is one of my life goals to promote community drumming as much and as far as I can, so that more and more people can experience the joy and well-being that participating in drum circles brings.
+Here are some thoughts from others in the drumming community about this:

-My commitment as a drum circle facilitator is to empower others to experience the joy of expressing their natural rhythmic spirit in a community environment, along with the healing, stress relief, and spiritual benefits that communal drumming promotes.
+As a drum circle facilitator my commitment is to empower others to experience the joy of expressing their natural rhythmic spirit in a community environment, along with the healing, stress relief, and spiritual benefits that communal drumming promotes.

 <p class="before-blockquote"><em>This is my "Drumming Manifesto":</em></p>